mc220516793/Battleship/README.md

 # Battleship
 Assignment 1_Software Design and Development
-I probably suck at this.
+I definitely suck at this.
 Don't copy this code for your own assigments